tianzheng4/tianzheng4.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am an assistant professor at University of Missouri (Kansas City Campus).
 I received my Ph.D. degree from University of Toronto, M.S. degree from University at Buffalo, and B.Eng. degree from Peking University.
 My research interests lie in the interaction between machine learning, security, and privacy.
-In my leisure time, I enjoy watching TV shows.
-I also play basketball and badminton.

-I will join University of Missouri (Kansas City Campus) as an assistant professor in Fall 2023.
 I am actively looking for self-motivated graduate students to work with me.
-If you are interested in RA positions, please contact me with your resume.
+If you are interested in TA/RA/Intern positions, please contact me with your resume.

 News